Mathematics: Applications and Interpretations HL

 - Probability and Statistics

-In addition to this the course contains investigative and inquiry-based learning, supporting the students in their internally assessed exploration task.
+The course contains investigative and inquiry-based learning, supporting students in their internally assessed exploration task.

-There is some content that is common with Mathematics: Analysis and Approaches course but the Mathematics: Applications and Interpretations has less emphasis on calculus, numerical and algebraic approaches and more on the application of models and statistics.
+There is some content that is common with Mathematics HL Analysis and Approaches course but the Mathematics HL Applications and Interpretation has a stronger emphasis on modelling and on using probability and statistics in practical scenarios.

 Activities and assessment